 Autofocus Speed & Tracking Has Significantly Improved

 The obvious thing to mention is the autofocus speed.
-Here is the thing with the autofocus, it’s not just about the eye tracking or face detection, it’s that the camera no longer does that hunting and pecking.
-I have so many memories and pain of shooting with the 56mm f1.2 in low light where the camera would just peck and hunt like a cracked out pigeon.
+Here is the thing with the autofocus, it’s not just about the eye-tracking or face detection, it’s that the camera no longer does that hunting and pecking.
+I have so many memories and pain of shooting with the 56mm f1.2 in low light where the camera would just peck and hunt like a cracked-out pigeon.
 It was always accurate once it found focus, even on the X-T1, but it was always annoying.
 That is gone, even in low light.

 All those older stepping motor lenses focus faster now by hitting the targets right away.
-It’s mainly because there is no more of that seeking and pecking unless your on a macro like the 60mm f2.4, but even then, I would say the 60mm is about twice as fast.
+It’s mainly because there is no more of that seeking and pecking unless you’re on a macro like the 60mm f2.4, but even then, I would say the 60mm is about twice as fast.

 It’s really a new experience with old lenses and it’s kind of hard to describe the thrill that comes from focusing quickly and accurately with glass I would usually have to slow down with.